-Fauna Bio conducts deep neural network studies of animal protective gene expression networks with human disease networks to pinpoint causal genes.
+Fauna Bio seeks to develop therapies found in nature.
+They conduct deep neural network studies of animal protective gene expression networks with human disease networks to pinpoint causal genes.
 In particular, their research on hibernating animals discovered that these species regenerate their stem cells, telomeres and even thymus glands.
 During hibernation, these animals revert to a neo-natal cardiac state to enable repair.
 Interesting discoveries and initiatives from Fauna include:

 - Centaur, a visualized comprehensive map of animal gene expression intersected with humans.